elephantscale/es-training-new/machine-learning/slides/Recommendations-Spark.md

         * Assign a number, say, 5.0 for yes, and 1.0 for no.

-     - What if preferences are just “implied”?
+     - What if preferences are just "implied"?

         * User viewed item as 5.0, no data for unviewed item.